Summary: In this tutorial, you’ll learn how to use the Dart interface class to create contracts that other classes must adhere to.

 - First, specify the interface name after the

-. - Second, define methods for interfaces.
+interface classkeywords.
+If you don’t provide implementations for methods in the interface, you need to mark it asabstract. - Second, define methods for interfaces.
 These methods may have implementation or not, depending on whether

-modifier is available.
+abstractmodifier is available.

-, it must implement all the methods of the interface, including methodName1
+If a class wants to use the InterfaceName, it must implement all the methods of the interface, including methodName1 and methodName2.

-For example, the following defines an interface called Logger
+For example, the following defines an interface called Logger:

 abstract interface class Logger {